exasol/python-toolbox/doc/metrics.rst

 Projects
 ________

-Projects can run the nox task :code:`nox -s report` to generate their project metrics if they are using the :code:`exasol-toolbox`.
+Projects can run the nox task :code:`nox -s project:report` to generate their project metrics if they are using the :code:`exasol-toolbox`.

 Development